rewindbitcoin/app/expo.md

 # This now creates a provisionin profile that you must install in the iphone (real device)
 npx eas device:create
 # This builds and installs a "production" version into the iphone USB connected:
-npx eas build --platform ios --local --profile preview
+npx eas build --platform ios --local --profile preview #optinally with --clear-cache
     #the --profile preview let's you use "distribution: internal" from the eas.json,
     #the --local compiles it using this machine (not using EXPO servers)
     #which means installation using usb to certain registewred devices